kyang5/coursedescriptions/source/bsmsprograms.rst

 for completion of both the BS and MS degrees.
 The following are required to complete a BS/MS degree program:

-Successful completion of one of the BS degrees in the Department of Computer Science or Bioinformatics or a joint major with Mathematics or Physics.
+*   Successful completion of one of the BS degrees in the Department of Computer Science or Bioinformatics or a joint major with Mathematics or Physics.
-It is expected that the student complete all degree requirements for their chosen BS degree at least two semesters before completing the MS degree.
-The 30 credits of 400-level graduate courses, including those taken while an undergraduate, must be completed with a GPA of 3.0 or higher;
+*   The 30 credits of 400-level graduate courses,
+    including those counted while an
+    undergraduate, completed with a GPA of 3.0 or higher

 Further Information
 ~~~~~~~~~~~~~~~~~~~